 The Top 6 Destinations To Visit in Brazil

 Brazil has recently come to light as one of the most popular tourist destinations in the world.
-When you compare the country to its Latin American counterparts, Brazil comes second only to the Dominican Republic regarding revenues.
+When you compare the country to its Latin American counterparts, Brazil comes third in terms of revenues.
 Even then, the difference isn’t too high.

-Reports keep rolling in every day that speaks of the success of the pro-tourism policies introduced by the government.
-Currently, the Brazilian state has spent much on improving tourism infrastructure.
+Reports keep rolling in every day that speak of the success of the pro-tourism policies introduced by the government.
+Currently, the Brazilian state has spent a lot on improving tourism infrastructure.
 Brazil has transformed into a central tourism hub that is expected to continue growing for the foreseeable future.

 Brazil's rich culture and history make it an immense joy to visit.
 It’s home to the Amazon forest, has some of the most beautiful beaches in the world, and there’s a lot to be said about the cuisine and the nightlife in the country.
-Each city in the country has something unique to offer visitors, the most notable of these are listed below.
+Each city in the country has something unique to offer visitors.

 #6 SÃO PAULO, SÃO PAULO

-São Paulo has traditionally been one of the more popular places to visit in Brazil.
-Owing to its easy accessibility and the high levels of urbanization, it’s often set apart from other major cities throughout the entire South American continent.
-The city is also the center of most of Brazil's commercial and cultural activities.
+São Paulo has traditionally been one of the most popular places to visit in Brazil.
+Owing to its accessibility and high levels of urbanization, it stands apart from other cities across Latin America.
+As the financial capital of the country, São Paulo drives a significant portion of Brazil’s economy and serves as the main hub for business, finance, and international trade.

 Estaiada Bridge in São Paulo, Brazil